Posted on August 19, 2021

 A floating dock system is essential for a deep-water boat lift because deeper water is harder on legs and pilings.
 You don’t have to worry about rough conditions, though, because a floating boat lifts self-level and gives you a docking location that’s just as stable as a standing or wheel-in sectional dock.

 ShorePort also works well for very deep water because of its ability to attach to floating lifts.
-For PWC lifts, we also like the HydroPort series: Epic gives you a longer, wider design for today’s more powerful PWCs and a more stable platform and walkway for support; Extreme can attach to nearly any dock set-up with lots of anchorage and connection options, and Pro offers an affordable opportunity for owners of PWC that are shorter and under 1,600 pounds.
+For a PWC lift, we also like the HydroPort series: Epic gives you a longer, wider design for today’s more powerful PWCs and a more stable platform and walkway for support; Extreme can attach to nearly any dock set-up with lots of anchorage and connection options, and Pro offers an affordable opportunity for owners of PWC that are shorter and under 1,600 pounds.
 For larger boats of nearly any type, the UltraLift series from HydroHoist is a popular corrosion-resistant lift series available in capacities from 4,400 to 32,000 pounds.

 Boat Dock Questions?